tcelestino/conjugate-cli/README.md

-# Conjugate CLI
+# Conjugate Command Line

-We sometimes forget to conjugate verbs in English.
-Conjugate CLI was created to help us find the correct verb tenses in the English language on terminal.
+We sometimes forget to conjugate verbs in English or others languages.
+I created conjugate command line to help us find the correct verb tenses at the moment in english on terminal.

-Conjugate CLI is web scraper that uses data from [bab.la](https://bab.la) website.
-However, this is an independent project **which does not relate** to bab.la website.
+Conjugate CLI is web scraper that uses data from [bab.la](https://bab.la) website, however this is a independent project **does not relate** with bab.la website.

 ## Installation